sebastiancapraru/CISC101-Group--TravelPlanner/modules/03_feasibility_guardrails.md

 8. **Bookings**

    - If activity usually needs a ticket → just remind the user to book it; never simulate bookings.

+9. **Peak Hour Adjustment**

+   - If an activity or meal time falls during rush hour (e.g., 7–9 AM or 4–6 PM) → adjust timing slightly earlier/later or reorder stops to avoid heavy traffic or crowds.

 ---